-- ban on sale of rod caught salmon; - targeted enforcement activity to suppress illegal fishing activity; - proposed introduction of a statutory carcass tagging scheme for net caught salmon and sea trout.
-Consultation will take place on the detail of the scheme in Spring 2014
+- ban on sale of rod caught salmon; - targeted enforcement activity to suppress illegal fishing activity; and - proposed introduction of a statutory carcass tagging scheme for net caught salmon and sea trout.
+Scottish Ministers recently confirmed that this was now being considered along with the recommendations detailed within the Report from the Independent review of wild fisheries.
+A full consultation would take place to inform the development of any scheme.

 2.7 What are the main threats to wild salmon and challenges for management in relation to fisheries, taking into account the Fisheries Guidelines and the specific issues on which action was recommended for this jurisdiction in the Final Report of the Fisheries Management FAR Review Group,(CNL(09)11)?

-Threat/challenge F1 Current aged statutory management and governance framework for salmon fisheries requires review to ensure that it is fit for the 21 st century.
-Threat/challenge F2 Regulated fishing exceeds levels that are sustainable and threatens conservation of stocks.
-Threat/ challenge F3 Insufficient data on stocks and populations impacts management at required granularity Threat/challenge F4 Illegal fishing damages stocks.
+Threat/ challenge F1 Current aged statutory management and governance framework for salmon fisheries requires review to ensure that it is fit for the 21 st century.
+Threat/ challenge F2 Regulated fishing exceeds levels that are sustainable and threatens conservation of stocks.

+Threat/ challenge F3 Insufficient data on stocks and populations impacts management at required granularity.
+Threat/challenge F4 Illegal fishing damages stocks.
 Threat/ challenge F5 Management of any identified interactions with aquaculture and renewable energy sectors.